 7) Baffles should be provided in case of stirred fermentor to prevent vertex formation.

-8) It should be provided with facility for intermittent addition of an antifoam agent.
+8) It should be provided with a facility for intermittent addition of an antifoam agent.

-9) In case of aerobic submerged fermentation, the tank should be equipped with the aerating device.
+9) In case of aerobic submerged fermentation, the tank should be equipped with an aerating device.

 10) Provision for controlling temperature and pH of fermentation medium.